How to tell if you're Louisiannan

 • You think of opera and ballet as rather elite entertainments.
 It's likely you don't see that many plays, either, unless you're in Paris-sur-Mizouri or Baton Rouge, and there's something on you want to see.

 • Christmas is in the winter.
 Unless you're Muslim or Jewish, you spend it with your family, and put up a tree.
-Presents are given at December 25th.
+Presents are supposed to be given at 4th of Nivôse, but sometimes it's the 5th according to Rome-- you just blame it on the Pope, and give presents on the 4th anyway.

 • There sure are a lot of lawyers (to say nothing of accountants!)